 The history of the Guard family and their adventures in the Marlborough Sounds, from the time when Jacky Guard set up his whaling camp at Te Awaiti in Tory Channel in 1830.
 Illustrated with numerous photographs.

-Whitcoulls Publishers, Sydney, 1978.
+Whitcoulls Publishers, Christchurch, 1978.
 Hardback with dust jacket.
 192 pages.
 SECONDHAND

 Cape Catley Ltd., Whatamongo Bay, 1976.
 Hardback with dust jacket.
 262 pages.
 SECONDHAND